Oz4/nft-viewer/README.md

 Install and run the server:

-Run the server on **localhost:3000** to avoid getting blocked by cors policy
+Run the server on **localhost:3000** to avoid getting blocked by CORS policy

 ```bash
 npm install